 Mahsi – Egyptian stuffed vegetables

-Mahshi is a favorite hit amongst Egyptians and great for vegetarian travelers.
+Mahshi is a favorite dish in Egypt and great for vegetarian travelers.

 Mahshi is basically vegetables of choice stuffed with a rice filling, such as zucchini, eggplants, bell peppers, tomatoes, cabbage leaves, or grapevine leaves (similar to Greek dolma).